-It is vitally important that I personally testify that the Castlewood Treatment Center has done enormous harm to numerous patients and their extended families.
-My family was basically destroyed after sending our daughter for treatment of a relatively minor eating disorder to the Castlewood Treatment Center, under the direct care of Mark Schwartz, Lori Galperin and Nancy Albus in 2011.
+My family was basically destroyed after sending our daughter for treatment of a relatively minor eating disorder to the Castlewood Treatment Center, under the direct care of Mark Schwartz, Lori Galperin, and Nancy Albus in 2011.
 Very soon after her arrival Castlewood encouraged her to alienate her family members and this was particularly distressing since family therapy is the empirically supported approach to eating disorders.
 Instead, to treat her eating disorder, Castlewood used several “memory recovery techniques” including; powerful psychotropic drugs, hypnosis, IFS – parts therapy, regression therapies, guided imagery, literal dream interpretation, journaling, ”drama therapy”, and even peer pressure from other patients.
-According to statements made by several experts in eating disorders, use of these controversial treatment modalities is not the standard of care for eating disorders primarily because patients are malnourished and vulnerable to psychological damage.
+According to statements made by several experts in eating disorders, the use of these controversial treatment modalities is not the standard of care for eating disorders primarily because patients are malnourished and vulnerable to psychological damage.

 Therapy should be a very gentle exploration and unburdening of problems, not cause a fresh gaping unhealable wound.
 Therapy should never manufacture delusional problems and horrors for the patient.
 Today my family member is left in an untenable psychological state, one that is much worse than when she began treatment with The Castlewood Treatment Center.
 Their treatment caused serious damage at great expense.
-I am aware that some patients actually have been helped by treatment at Castlewood.
-I am grateful for this.
-But it does not change what happened to my family or the more than 40 other families I know about.
-As a result, I encourage anyone seeking treatment to get help, but to look at facilities NOT called Castlewood.
-My family will never be the same as the result of our Castlewood experience, but if I can warn folks and perhaps prevent some other family from going through what we did, I may rest a little easier.
+We are aware that some patients actually have been helped by treatment at Castlewood.
+We are grateful for this.
+But it does not change what happened to my family or the more than 75 other families I know about.
+As a result, I encourage anyone seeking treatment to get help but to look at facilities NOT called Castlewood.
+My family will never be the same as the result of our Castlewood experience, but if we can warn folks and perhaps prevent some other family from going through what we did, we may rest a little easier.